lxstig/7zkpxc/README.md

 # 5. Rename or move an archive (updates the file AND the KeePassXC entry)
 7zkpxc mv secrets.7z ~/backup/secrets-2026.7z

+# 6. Relink after manual rename or OS reinstall
+7zkpxc relink secrets-2026.7z    # single archive
+7zkpxc relink ~/backup/          # all archives in a directory

-# 6. Remove the KeePassXC entry and the local archive when you no longer need them
+# 7. Remove the KeePassXC entry and the local archive when you no longer need them
 7zkpxc remove secrets.7z
 ```